 - If a script is deleted, it is only removed from the metadata.
-However, because WhereScape RED never stores the script on the host system, this removes the script permanently. - Unix scripts, Windows CMD scripts and Windows PowerShell Scripts are available on Load objects. - Windows CMD scripts and Windows PowerShell scripts are available on all table object types, where the table is stored in a custom database target and when using a Windows scheduler. - The table object needs to specify the connection appropriate for the script (typically Windows or Unix).
+However, because WhereScape RED never stores the script on the host system, this removes the script permanently. - Unix scripts, Windows CMD scripts, Windows PowerShell Scripts, and User Defined Host Script Languages are available on Load objects. - Unix scripts, Windows Scripts and User Defined Host Script Languages are available on all table object types, where the table is stored in a custom database target and when using a Windows scheduler. - The table object needs to specify the connection appropriate for the script (typically Windows or Unix).